-Sacrifices Successful Exhibitors Make to Get to the Top…and Stay There: Part 1 – Amateurs
+Sacrifices Successful Amateurs Make to Get to the Top…and Stay There

 Successful exhibitors in the show pen are hard to miss.
 But, what is it that these riders do differently to continue to succeed over time and with different mounts?
 It has been said, “If you don’t sacrifice for what you want, what you want becomes the sacrifice.”